All About Quercetin

 A new age has dawned on the world of food.
-More and more, will you find chefs on TV and in magazines explaining what foods will give you the most nutrition and it’s fantastic!
+More and more, will you find chefs on TV and in magazines explaining what foods will give you the most nutrition, and it’s fantastic!
 Influential chefs are taking their knowledge of food and sharing it with the world to help us eat better and live healthier lifestyles.
 Quercetin has a lot to do with that, but we’ll get to that in a minute.

-Ushered in with this new era of taking care of what goes into our bodies is a word too commonly used: superfoods.
-I say, “too commonly used” because on almost every healthy eating website you’ll find it used to describe almost every ingredient.
-At that point it kind of loses its meaning, but it also isn’t really ever explained.
+Ushered in with this new era of focusing on what goes into our bodies is a word too commonly used: superfoods.
+I say “too commonly used” because on almost every healthy eating website, you’ll find this word used to describe almost every ingredient, causing this term to lose its meaning and power.

 I mean, technically pizza is a superfood because it’s a food that makes me feel super.

 Quercetin is a type of antioxidant that fights free radicals in the body.
-When free radicals begin forming in the body they become hard to stop.
-Free radicals for in a “chain reaction” type of way and cause a lot of the problems we associate with aging.
+When free radicals begin forming in the body, they become hard to stop.
+Free radicals form in a “chain reaction” type of way and cause a lot of the problems we associate with aging.

-When the bond between electrons is weak in a molecule, they split and become unstable.
+When the bond between electrons weakens within a molecule, they split and become unstable.
 Looking to stabilize itself, the free radical will “steal” an electron from other molecules.
-When there are an uneven amount of electrons, it becomes a cycle of never ending free radical forming.
+When there are an uneven amount of electrons, it becomes a cycle of never ending free radical formation.

-When too many free radicals form it can lead to cell damage and failure.
+When too many free radicals form, cell damage and failure follow.

 Because quercetin protects cells, it also helps to control histamine in the body.
 Histamine is a compound that is released as a natural reaction to bodily injuries and allergies.
-In controlling the amount of histamine being released, quercetin can be a natural anti-inflammatory and antihistamine.
+In controlling the amount of histamine being released, this antioxidant can be a natural anti-inflammatory and antihistamine.

-As a result, it has been suggested in test tube studies that quercetin can help prevent and alleviate those annoying allergy symptoms like runny noses, lip swelling, watery eyes and hives.
-However, more human testing has to be done before this remedy gets our seal of approval as an antihistamine for allergic reactions.
+As a result, test tube studies suggest that quercetin can help prevent and alleviate those annoying allergy symptoms like runny noses, lip swelling, watery eyes and hives.
+However, scientists need to conduct more human testing before this remedy gets our seal of approval as an antihistamine for allergic reactions.

 Quercetin for Healthy Eyes